wp-cli/handbook/commands/user/meta/list.md

 # wp user meta list

-List all metadata associated with a user.
+Lists all metadata associated with a user.

 ### OPTIONS